 The other being family-friendly lodges where children are able to join game drives (minimum age limit will apply) and the lodge will offer supervised wildlife related activities for the children once back from safari.

-We stayed at River Bend Lodge in the Addo National Elephant Park for our three-day safari.
+We stayed at River Bend Lodge in the Addo National Elephant Park for our three-day African safari holiday.
 They accept children of all ages, great family accommodation and child-friendly activities.
 They don’t forget the parents either and offer a complimentary child minding service for when you need to squeeze in that essential massage.
-A review of my stay will be on the blog soon.

 3. Help them create their own memories